Destination or Hotel

-Peaceful, pretty and just far enough from the party – Cala Vinas is Majorca's chilled-out answer to neighbouring Magaluf.
+Peaceful, pretty and just far enough from the party that you can get there with ease, but sleep it off in peace – Cala Vinas is Majorca's chilled-out answer to neighbouring Magaluf.
 This sheltered cove on the southwest coast offers a proper escape: white sand, turquoise waters, and palm-fringed cliffs creating its own little microclimate.
 It's the kind of place where you can genuinely relax, but with Magaluf's nightlife and Palma's culture just a short hop away when you fancy a change of pace.

 🎉 Good to Know